WDM3_23 Lecture | Landscape principles and design-based learning

 Landscape principles and design-based learning as a pedagogical method for environmental literacy

-by Tanya PASSOS ROSA and Zsombor BOROMISZA, Institute of Landscape Architecture, Urban Planning and Garden Art, Department of Landscape Protection and Landscape Rehabilitation, Hungarian University of Agriculture and Life Sciences
+by Tayana PASSOS ROSA, Institute of Landscape Architecture, Urban Planning and Garden Art, Department of Landscape Protection and Landscape Rehabilitation, Hungarian University of Agriculture and Life Sciences

 General subject area | landscape principles and design-based learning; landscape and community; landscape and education; landscape democracy; participation.